madixson/EmployeeChurnHR_Project/README.md

 * What would be the next thing that you would try.
 * What are some other studies that can be done starting from here.

-## How to reproduce results

-* In this section, provide instructions at least one of the following:
-   * Reproduce your results fully, including training.
-   * Apply this package to other data.
-For example, how to use the model you trained.
-   * Use this package to perform their own study.
-* Also describe what resources to use for this package, if appropirate.
-For example, point them to Collab and TPUs.

 ### Overview of files in repository